jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see the text :text</code></summary>

 <br/>
-Assert text is not visible on the page
+Assert text is not visible on the page.
 <br/><br/>

 ```gherkin